SzymonGonerko/Vanilla-Date/README.md

 , styled with JSS and with Material-UI.
 During write a project, I learned how to apply functions asynychronical and solve the problem of server queries.
 I became proficient in reading documentation and managing component lifecycles.
-App placed on a Google server (Firebase) along with user authentication and service backend.
+App placed on a Google server (Firebase) with user authentication and service backend.
 Design inspired by the movie "The Shape of Water" dir.
 Guillermo del Toro

 # Languages & technologies